 The employment of Dr. Leslie Klein, Chief Executive Officer of the Corporation, is subject to a written employment agreement dated as of June 4, 2012.
-Under such agreement Dr. Klein is currently entitled to a base salary of \$380,000 per annum during the fiscal year ended November 30, 2020 plus bonus remuneration which is based on the Corporation's achievement of certain revenue and profit targets established annually (see description above).
+Under such agreement Dr. Klein was entitled to a base salary of \$380,000 per annum during the fiscal year ended November 30, 2022 plus bonus remuneration which is based on the Corporation's achievement of certain revenue and profit targets established annually (see description above).
+The Board approved an increased base salary of \$420,000 for Dr. Klein effective for the Corporation's fiscal year ending November 30, 2022.
 Dr. Klein also participates in the Option Plan.
 If Dr. Klein's employment is terminated by the Corporation without cause, Dr. Klein is entitled to eighteen months pay in lieu of notice based on (a) the base salary Dr. Klein would have earned during such notice period; and, (b) an average of any variable pay and/or bonuses that Dr. Klein earned during his last three years of employment, which may be paid, at the option of the Corporation, in a lump sum or by salary continuance.
-The Corporation estimates that it would be required to pay Dr. Klein \$658,000 if Dr. Klein's employment had been terminated on November 30, 2020.
+The Corporation estimates that it would have had to pay Dr. Klein \$658,000 if Dr. Klein's employment had been terminated on November 30, 2022.